ahmed200346/n8nWorkflows/Graph Rag Agent/README.md

 - Contextualized responses
 - Multi-document analysis without hallucination
 - Transparent justifications and full traceability

+Additionally, check the **Capture of Results** folder for:
+- Neo4j graph screenshots of nodes and relationships
+- Example prompts and responses across different projects
+- Example prompts and responses within the same project

 ## 📄 Documentation